 At Pendragon we recognise that the environment plays a key role in supporting and extending the children's development.
-This begins by observing the children and assessing their interests, development and learning, before planning challenging but achievable activities and experiences to extend the children's learning.
+This begins by observing the children and assessing their interests, development and learning, before planning challenging but achievable activities and experiences to extend learning.